 By default, the Scalar Field command requires three columns of data, two columns provide the x and y grid location and the third column is used to color the cells.
 For example, consider a data set with three columns, x, y, and z.
 The values for x and y form a 3 by 3 uniform grid.

 This creates a simple scalar field, where the color of each square is based on the value of z.
-Turn on the hover (Shift-⌘-H) to view the corresponding value for each square.
+By default, the colors are set to a continuous color ramp, from black to white.
+Turn on the hover (⇧⌘H) to view the corresponding value for each square.